Swallowing pills for the first time may be difficult for some kids. Don’t worry—most kids will learn this skill with practice.

 - Practice for small amounts of time each day.

 - Give your child a straw to swallow water, which may help her swallow pills better.

 - Call his pediatrician or pharmacist when questions come up.

 - Check out the free St. Louis Children’s Hospital Kid Care App.

 View video tips about swallowing pills from our St. Louis Children’s Hospital MomDocs.

-If you would like information about how to help your child swallow pills sent to you, contact the Family Resource Center (FRC) at St. Louis Children’s Hospital.
-The FRC is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.
+If you would like information about how to help your child swallow pills sent to you, contact the Center for Families Resource Library at St. Louis Children’s Hospital.
+The Center for Families Resource Library is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.